Filter by Category

 Our Classes

-Basic Drawing & Painting: Wednesday Afternoons
+Basic Drawing & Painting: Friday Mornings

 Students begin by drawing a plaster cast or still life in charcoal, developing their ability to render accurate proportions and value relationships.
 As students progress, they are introduced to the fundamentals of oil and/or pastel techniques, composition and color.